gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 link them in a hash ring.
 With consistent hashing adding a new servers affects only few requests.

-The distribution of servers in a hash ring may not be uniform hence you can use <b>virtual servers</b>.
+The distribution of servers in a hash ring may not be uniform hence you can use **virtual servers**.
 With more virtual servers the distribution is more balanced.
 Eg: if there are 60K user requests and there are 6 servers each server can distribute and handle 10K.
 Do note that if one node goes down then all the requests flood the next node causing it to go down thus causing a full outage.
 Virtual